My Sweet Lord: Reaction

 When asked to comment on the decision in a 1976 interview, Starr said: "There's no doubt that the tune is similar but how many songs have been written with other melodies in mind?
 George's version is much heavier than the Chiffons – he might have done it with the original in the back of his mind, but he's just very unlucky that someone wanted to make it a test case in court."
 In his 1980 interview with Playboy, John Lennon expressed doubt about the notion of "subconscious" plagiarism, saying of Harrison: "He must have known, you know.
 He's smarter than that ...
 He could have changed a couple of bars in that song and nobody could ever have touched him, but he just let it go and paid the price.
 Maybe he thought God would just sort of let him off."
 McCartney conceded that the Beatles "stole a lot of stuff" from other artists.
 In a 2008 interview, he said Harrison taking from "He's So Fine" was justified because Harrison had avoided the "boy–girl thing" and offered an important spiritual message.

 Retrospective reviews and legacy

 AllMusic's Richie Unterberger says of the song's international popularity: My Sweet Lord' has a quasi-religious feel, but nevertheless has enough conventional pop appeal to reach mainstream listeners who may or may not care to dig into the spiritual lyrical message."
 Some Christian fundamentalist anti-rock activists have objected that chanting "Hare Krishna" in "My Sweet Lord" was anti-Christian or Satanic, while some born-again Christians adopted the song as an anthem.
+Some churches have combined "My Sweet Lord" with "Oh Happy Day" as a medley during their services.
 Simon Leng describes the slide guitar motif as "among the best-known guitar passages in popular music".
 Ian Inglis highlights the combination of Harrison's "evident lack of artifice" and Spector's "excellent production", such that "My Sweet Lord" can be heard "as a prayer, a love song, an anthem, a contemporary gospel track, or a piece of perfect pop".